HARDTOP

 also must use the upper windshield frame piece from a

-found the "SnugTop" brand, made by Custom Hardtops to be
+"SnugTop" brand, made by Custom Hardtops to be the

-the best.
-Any of the tops can be damaged or great
+best.
+Any of the tops can be damaged or great however,

-however, depending on their history.
-One thing especially
+depending on their history.
+One thing especially to

 the side window near the bottom.
 A lot of tops get

-top can get broken.
-The rubber can be difficult to locate
+the top can get broken.
+The rubber can be difficult to

 Most

-fiberglass to attach latches, many of the other tops do
+the fiberglass to attach latches, many of the other

-not.
-Any fiberglass top can require work to these
+tops do not.
+Any fiberglass top can require work to

-latching points, it's a lot easier if there is a metal
+these latching points, it's a lot easier if there is a

-plate to attach to.
-The Custom Hardtops' tops use the
+metal plate to attach to.
+The Custom Hardtops' tops

-original softop latches to latch to the windshield.
-Some
+use the original softop latches to latch to the

-of the other brands use all kinds of hook
+windshield.
+Some of the other brands use all kinds of